yrazlik/GCMPush/README.md

 - Do not forget to check whether play services is installd on device before registering for GCM.

-- Do not forget to delete token and unregister in necessary situations.
+- Do not forget to delete token and unregister in necessary situations, such as onTerminate() of Application class.